abdelaziz-mahdy/flutter_meedu_videoplayer/README.md

 # flutter_meedu_videoplayer

-## cross-platform video player
+## Cross-platform video player
 - android and ios are using video player
 - desktop are using dart-vlc

-## used meedu player as a base and added
+## Used meedu player as a base and added
 - swipe to increse and decrease volume
 - swipe to seek
 - integrated wake lock in the code